NNNILabs/Manhattan-Adapters-Prototyping-Ideas/README.md

 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/Passive.png" height=250>
 </p>

 - SOT-23 adapter (20.5mm x 10.5mm): Fits four SOT-23 packages.
 Since the top-center pin is usually used to dissipate power, its trace is larger than the other two pins.
 With some creativity in orientation and placement, other packages like SOT-89 and SOT-223 can be soldered (second picture).
-(Passive sizes in image: 0603, 0805.)
+(Passive size in image: 0603)

 <p align="center">
 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/SOT23.png" height=250>